BillWaller/C-Menu/README.md

     export PAGER="view"
 ```

-You can filter manual pages through ~/menuapp/msrc/man.sed to colorize underlined,emboldened, and italicized text.
+You can also filter manual pages through ~/menuapp/msrc/man.sed to colorize underlined,emboldened, and italicized text.
 This sed script is included with C-Menu.
 To use it, you can run the following command in your terminal:

 ```
     man -Tutf8 bash.ls | sed -f ~/menuapp/msrc/man.sed | view
 ```

+### Example Neovim Manual Page

 <img src="screenshots/nvim-man-page.png" title="Nvim Man Page" />

+### Example C-Menu View Manual Page

 <img src="screenshots/man-page.png" title="C-Menu View Man Page" />

+The C-Menu View manual page with the sed filter looks pretty good, but the functionality and smooth interface is not quite there yet.
+That's a good project for an enterprising programmer with some time on his hands <hint>.

 ### C-Menu View Architecture

 - Instead of using seek and read operations on a complicated buffering system, C-Menu View leverages the Kernel's sophisticated demand paged virtual memory.
 - Lazy loading means that the program doesn't waste time seeking, reading, and populating buffers that will not be needed.
-- Simplicity - Files are mapped onto the Kernel's virtual memory address space and leverages the Kernel's sophisticated demand paged virtual memory.
+- Simplicity - Files are mapped onto the Kernel's virtual memory address space and leveraging the Kernel's sophisticated demand paged virtual memory.
 - Zero-Copy I/O - Using "mmap", C-Menu View reads directly from virtual memory, without having to copy blocks from the file-system into heap address space.
 - Simplicity - A picture is worth lots of words.
 No reads, no seeks, no buffer management schemes, at lest not for view.
 It's all handled by the kernel.
 The following snippet includes all of View's file I/O.